Why Is Water Known As Universal Solvent

 What is the hydrophobic effect, and how does it affect water's solvent properties?

 The hydrophobic effect is the tendency of nonpolar molecules to aggregate in water, minimizing their contact with water molecules.
-This effect limits the solubility of nonpolar substances in water.
+This effect limits the solubility of nonpolar substances in water It's one of those things that adds up..

 How is water used as a solvent in biological systems?